dfinkle1/LoLify/README.md

 LoLify is a web-app that uses RiotGames API for the game League of Legends.
 The web-app sorts through a player's match history and displays their stats, and allows them to create a user profile for other feedback.

+#### App Features Include:
+* The ability to create an account, allowing the user to:
+    * Pin their favorite League Of Legends account or their own personal account.
+    * Edit and update their account to display a different users stats.

+* User can search any active league of legends user and view their match history:
+    * This will display in-game stats
+    * It will show which team won/lost

 ## Installation

 To run LoLify on your local machine, follow these steps: